Logistics Safety and

 At the Nippon Soda Group, to ensure the safe and stable delivery of products to our customers, we work to minimize distribution risks and prevent any logistics accidents in advance.
 Furthermore, by providing environments in which customers can use our high-quality products and services in a safe manner and with peace of mind, we are striving to improve customer satisfaction.

-• Provision of information that helps customers use high-quality products safely, comfortably and in a stable manner.
+We contribute to customer satisfaction by offering high-quality, eco-friendly products that minimize the use of hazardous substances, and providing information that helps customers use our products safely, reliably, and in a stable manner.

 (Achievement levels ◎:≥ 90% ○:80-90% △:60-80% ×: ≤ 60%) Red text: KPIs